visy-ani/startsync/README.md

    });
    ```

+5. **Using Sentry for Monitoring**:
+   Gained experience in using Sentry for monitoring real-time bugs or errors that occur during production.
+Learned how to raise tickets on Jira or GitHub, fix them, and monitor web analytics.

+6. **Custom TailwindCSS Classes**:
+   Learned how to make and manage custom TailwindCSS classes effectively for advanced styling needs.

+7. **ShadCn Efficiency**:
+   Improved proficiency in using ShadCn components more efficiently for creating consistent and reusable UI.

 ## Contributing

 This is a practice project, so contributions are not expected.
 However, feel free to fork the repository and experiment with it on your own.